daikichiba9511/SQLSketch.jl/docs/src/design.md

 Copy code
 ```

-## 5. Core vs Easy Layer
+## 5. Core vs Extras Layer

 SQLSketch.jl is intentionally designed as a **two-layer system**:

 - a small, stable **Core layer**
-- an optional, disposable **Easy layer**
+- an optional, disposable **Extras layer**

-This separation is fundamental to the project’s goals.
+This separation is fundamental to the project's goals.

 ---